 - What Medicare pays for equivalent services

-Under managed care arrangements, States contract with organizations offering private health care plans and pay them fixed monthly premiums for each Medicaid enrollee.
-Private health insurance plans offer through their networks of providers the health care benefits to enrolled Medicaid recipients as per each Medicaid managed care arrangement.
+Under managed care arrangements, States contract with organizations offering private health care plans and pay the fixed monthly premiums for each Medicaid enrollee.
+Private health insurance plans offered through their networks of providers the health care benefits to enrolled Medicaid recipients as per each Medicaid managed care arrangement.
 According to CMS, approximately 70% of Medicaid enrollees nationwide are served through managed care delivery systems, where providers are paid a fixed monthly payment rate.

 Payment rates are often updated based on specific trending factors, such as the Medicare Economic Index or a Medicaid-specific trend factor that uses a state-determined inflation adjustment rate.
 The methodologies for service rates are described in the Medicaid state plan.